nate-johnston/neutron/doc/source/devref/quality_of_service.rst

 ===================
 * neutron.extensions.qos:
   Implements the base extension and API controller definition.
-Note that a rule, since it is a subattribute of a policy, is embedded into policy URIs.
+Note that a rule, since it is a sub-attribute of a policy, is embedded into policy URIs.

 * neutron.services.qos.qos_plugin:
   Implements the QoS extension as a service plugin, receiving and